 In the long run, what truly matters is the potential borrower’s financial situation.
 Lenders will look at a borrower’s credit score, loan-to-value ratio, and loan term to determine what interest rate they are willing to offer you.

 If you didn’t know, you are entitled to one free copy of your credit score every year!
 You should look at your numbers before you reach out to a lender in order to make sure they are up to date and have no errors.
 Credit score requirements are based on the loan program selected – and you won’t find lenders qualifying people with credit much lower than 600.
 But the best interest rates are given to those with a credit score in the 700s.

 The loan-to-value ratio is important when buying and refinancing a home.
 Making a standard down payment of 20% (or having a loan-to-value ratio below 80%) will show the lender that you are less likely to miss payments or default on your mortgage.
 Since you are a lower risk, lenders can offer you more competitive interest rates.

 Another important factor in finding your interest rate is the loan term, or how many years you plan to finance the home.
 Most conventional mortgages are 30-year terms but there is always the option to do a 20, 15, or 10-year terms.
 The lower the term, the lower the interest rate you can get.
 You’ll be paying more in principal each month, so lenders can keep the rate low.

 Right now, as of July 2022, interest rates are at historic lows!
-Most 30-year fixed mortgages are closing with an interest rate below 3.5% and data predicts they should stay low for some time to come.
+Most 30-year fixed mortgages are closing with an interest rate of around 3.5% and data predicts they should stay low for at least a bit longer.
 The longer COVID-19 stays in America, the interest rates will remain low.
 According to Matthew Graham, the Chief Operating Officer of Mortgage News Daily, “The lowest conventional 30yr fixed mortgage rates would have a very hard time falling below 2.25% unless COVID immunity proves to be impossible.
 This isn’t a guess or a prediction, like most comments about financial market potentialities.